CarolineVHK/Immo-Eliza-ML-Pricers/README.md

 ## License

-This project was completed as part of the AI Boocamp at BeCode.org.
+This project was completed as part of the AI Bootcamp at BeCode.org.
-Prevouis steps in this project (scraping data and cleaning data) was completed by the team Python Pricers.
+Previous steps in this project (scraping data and cleaning data) was completed by the team Python Pricers.

 ---